 Puglia is an absolutely stunning part of Italy.
 It is situated on the south-east corner of Italy, right on the heel.
 There are parts of it that are very famous and others that are still completely undiscovered.
-It’s this perfect mixture that makes it so magical and why there are so many magical things to do in Puglia.
-It’s arguably one of the top places in Italy, but we’ll let you decide.
+It’s this perfect mixture that makes it so magical and why there are so many magical things to do in Puglia – perfect activities for a Puglia road trip.
+It’s arguably one of the top places in Italy (besides Rome, obviously, but we’ll let you decide.

 We headed down to the town of Margherita Di Savoia in Puglia to see what wonders they had to offer and we weren’t left disappointed!
 The place is so absolutely Italian… It is a beautiful, serene chaos that I couldn’t get enough of.
 There are miles and miles of beaches that are still relatively undisturbed by tourism, an excellent spot to go if you’re looking for something off the beaten track.

 - My favourite things to do in Puglia

 - 3. Check out the Salt Fields

 - 6. Spend a day at the beach

 - 7. Visit Castel del Monte